 - Confirm action by typing ERASE-ALL-DATA in the Confirm Action window.
 Click OK.

-Once the erase process has completed, Active@ KillDisk will produce a certificate containing the date, information about the disk, and a sanitization status of pass or fail, as well as a verification status.
+Once the sanitization process has completed, Active@ KillDisk will produce a certificate containing the date, information about the disk, a sanitization status of pass or fail, and a verification status.

 The process should have already saved a copy of the COD to